u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 My hope as I continue to flesh out these thoughts in future essays is to explore questions like:

 - What does it mean, in practice, to share findings more frequently, outside of a narrative format (what I refer to as "knowledge units")?
+Relatedly, what should the fundamental unit of science be (is it a paper, or something smaller)?
 - How do we ensure that we maintain things like attribution, impact while promoting faster experimentation and sharing of results?
 - How might that vary by discipline, if at all?
+- What's a reasonable path to adoption that doesn't involve burning things down, while a timing window exists?
 - How do we deal with fragmentation in infrastructure systems?
 - How do we preserve confidentiality and invention priority without compromising the rate of progress and collaboration?
-- As new researcher workflow tools are built to document results and collaborate, how should data be stored?
 - How should we think about data interoperability to foster collaboration (especially as companies try to create lock-in through proprietary data formats)?

 ...and much more, to create a timely, big picture view of the system while highlighting points of leverage for actionable change.